bailey27/cppcryptfs/README.md

 If you close the cppcryptfs window, then it will hide itself in the system tray.
 To exit cppcryptfs, use the Exit button on the mount page or the context menu of the system tray icon.

-Command Line Arguments
+Command Line Options
 ----
-cppcryptfs accepts some command line arguments for mounting and umounting filesystems.
+cppcryptfs accepts some command line options for mounting and umounting filesystems.
 Currently, filesystems can be created only by using the gui.
 ```

 Mounting: